 With my success, I decided to create a list of quick tips I think really helped us bring our extended breastfeeding to an end.
 I also decided to add in some suggestions I received from others that didn’t work for me but may work for you.
 No matter how long you made it on your journey, I hope you have a smooth transition when that time comes.

 - Bandaids/ouchies – One of the suggestions I received was putting bandaids over your nipples.
 I wanted to try this but my skin is so sensitive to adhesives that I was too scared to do it.
 All I could think about was the layer of skin that would be pulled off with it.
 However, as you read above, so I had “boo boos” worked pretty well for us.
 He was mad but sort of accepted it.

 - Distraction – Many people have had luck with using distraction as a method when it came time to nurse.
 When they’d reach for it, mom would quickly ask if they want to watch a movie, play with toys, or even read a book.
 Max loves books but not more than boobie.

 - Get Marinated – Okay, I couldn’t help myself with that one but really.
 It was suggested that I rub something odd tasting on my nips to keep the suckling at bay.
 Many people suggest citruses like lemons and limes.

 - Minimize Opportunities – This was something I tried constantly.
 I tried to avoid any “trigger” that would call for feeding sesh as much as possible.
 Situations like sitting down, avoid it if possible.

 - Get Dad – This is one of your greatest vices.
-Dad has been off the hook for years now so its up to him to step up his game and play a in the weaning.
+Dad has been off the hook for years now so it’s up to him to step up his game and play his part in the weaning.
 Every time Max wanted to eat I would hand him to dad and walk away.
 If we were in bed dad would try to cuddle him or walk around with him.
-Dad is a big key in weaning!
+Dad is a big key to weaning!